Writing

 An FAQ for Students, Creative Workers, Teachers, and ______

-+ answers: Chris Lange, Toronto, Canada, VCFA MFA GD24.
++ by: Chris Lange, Toronto, Canada, VCFA MFA GD24.

 “I really like the work.
 And I approached it through a very pragmatic lens.
 Many of my students can’t afford Ad0be and need to find alternatives to make their work.
 But I am always a bit hesitant to support this decision as I know that Ad0be is generally understood as the industry standard.
 And I want to make sure they are prepared for future employment.
 Do you think this is changing?
 Are you seeing the industry move away from Ad0be and being more open to other software?
 If not, because I am unfamiliar with most of the software on your site, would most of it at least.”